-The SSO is proud to present Saskatoon composer Kendra Harder in this six week course exploring the Herstory you need to know.
+The SSO is again proud to present Saskatoon composer Kendra Harder in this six week course exploring the herstory of music that you need to know!

-Classes take place Thursday’s at 7pm (Saskatchewan time) – each class is 60 minutes.
+Classes take place Thursdays at 7:00pm (Saskatchewan time) – each class is 60 minutes.

 Before the first class, you’ll receive an email that gives you access to the 6 weeks of scheduled Zoom classes.